joepie91/scrypt-for-humans/README.md

 Build tool of choice is `gulp`; simply run `gulp` while developing, and it will watch for changes.

+Be aware that by making a pull request, you agree to release your modifications under the licenses stated above.

 ## Usage

 ```javascript